Code-Institute-Submissions/DCD-Milestone-Project/README.md

 ##### test.py

-### Other Tests:
+### Manual Tests:

 #### Login/Signin Form Test:
-1. Is data properly saved in datbase
+1. Is data properly saved in database
 2. Are different templates properly routing to signup and login urls
 3. Are form fields values properly validated (example: email field)
 4. Is password properly hashed in a signup file